zhuorantan/LocationPicker/README.md

 __Note__:
 * Alternative locations can also be provided via __Data Source__.
 * You don't need to set the `locationDeniedAlertController` if you are satisfied with the alert controller included in `LocationPicker`.
-You can change the texts of the default alert controller via `func customizeLocationDeniedAlertController`.
+You can change the texts of the default alert controller via `func setLocationDeniedAlertControllerTitle`.
 If you want to do something other than presenting an alert controller, you can adopt __Permission Denied Handler__ callback.

 ## Callbacks